Second Church in Newton: Description and history

 The prominent spire at the north east corner reaches to 196 feet with decorative finials in limestone.
 It is topped by two figures, a young man facing east toward the sunrise and an old man facing west towards the sunset.
 The spire is an immediately recognizable landmark for West Newton, visible to travelers on the Massachusetts Turnpike and the Commuter Rail.
-The bell in the tower, which dates from 1828, was brought from the previous building and still operates.
+The bell in the tower was brought from the previous building and still operates.
+It was cast at the George Handel Holbrook Foundry in Medway in 1848.

 There are gargoyles on either side of the front entrance.
 A square tower rises at the eastern end of the north elevation.
 To the north of the main building, the Parish House, an education wing with Tudor styling and leaded casement windows, was added in 1938.
-The architectural firm Allen, Collins and Willis was responsible for the design.
+The architectural firm Allen, Collens & Willis was responsible for the design.

 The interior of the sanctuary was inspired by European Gothic elements from the 12th to 16th centuries.
 The ceiling, which is supported by stone pillars recalling the trunks of trees, is the shape of an inverted boat, referencing Noah's ark and the sanctuary it provided.

 The stained glass windows include both a number of original panels and others added in the years between WWI and the 1960s, through gifts and sponsorship of parishioners.
 The oldest windows contain glass imported from Europe and were designed by Henry Wynd Young and Charles Jay Connick.
-In the Fuller Chapel in the north transept are found the two windows designed by Henry Wynd Young, considered to be an unusually gifted artisan at the time.The windows at the rear of the nave, designed by nationally renowned artist and Newtonville resident Charles Jay Connick, are also original to the building and have distinctive crosses at the top of each panel.
+In the Fuller Chapel in the north transept are found the two windows designed by Henry Wynd Young, considered to be an unusually gifted artisan at the time.
+The windows at the rear of the nave, designed by nationally renowned artist and Newtonville resident Charles Jay Connick, are also original to the building and have distinctive crosses at the top of each panel.
 In the post-WWII period, three other windows designed by Connick Associates were added, with themes of world peace, pastoral care, and prayer and communion.
 In a more modern design in deep blues from the glass studio of William Willet, a window in the south transept recognizes the role of health care professionals.